dart-lang/site-www/src/tools/pub/cmd/pub-get.md

 ### `--enforce-lockfile`

-Fetches dependencies, but will refuse to resolve if anything deviates from `pubspec.lock` or there is no `pubspec.lock`.
+Refuses to resolve dependencies with an error message if the `pubspec.lock` file deviates or is missing.
-Such deviations normally trigger a warning, but `--enforce-lockfile` turns it into an error.

 ### `--legacy-packages-file`